 - Fill bottles, 2-liter bottles, or jugs with water and freeze them.
 I don’t recommend bottles that are soft plastic like milk jugs because even small rabbits will likely put wholes in them and you won’t be able to put them back in the freezer.
 So make sure to save stronger plastic bottles.

 - Another neat thing you can do is freeze stone or ceramic floor tile and put them with the rabbit to lay on.

-- Freeze their drinking water a little bit to make it cold and with a little bit of ice.
+- Give them icy water – Freeze their drinking water a little bit to make it cold.
 Not totally frozen because if they lick it they could still get their tung stuck.
 Just enough to give them cold water.

 Just get creative and see what you can come up with.

 Here are some tips on when you should give these frozen items to your rabbit to help them stay cool.

 If you have a 9-5 job don’t stress too much.
 You won’t be able to do this but if you are home during the day wait until noon to 1 pm to give your rabbit a frozen water bottle or something you put in the freezer.

 The reason is that those bottles are not going to last more than 5-6 hours on a day with extreme heat.
 So if you give your rabbits the frozen bottle later in the day so it will help the rabbit cool down when they need it most.
 Make sense?

 DO NOT give your rabbit a wet towel that has been frozen or something that is fabric.
 If your rabbit chews on it and gets one small string off and ingests it could bind up in their stomach and kill them.
 Rabbits have very sensitive digestive systems and fabrics are deadly to rabbits.